Barcelona’s Best Brunch Spots

 6. Belushi’s ‘Bottomless Brunch’

-Order your brunch served on antique china plates from the Encants Flea Market in this gorgeous new locale next to the Monumental Bullfighting Arena.
-On the extensive menu there are eggs any way you like them, including three different types of Benedict, Turkish eggs and Whirling Dervish (omelette with smoked haddock and crème fraîche), all made from free range eggs.
+Order your brunch served on antique china plates from the Encants Flea Market in this gorgeous new locale next to the Monumental Bullfighting Arena (which thankfully is no longer used for the purpose!).
+On GiGi’s extensive menu there are eggs any way you like them, including three different types of Benedict, plus Turkish eggs (with whipped black garlic infused yoghurt), all made from free-range eggs.
 Plus there’s a tantalising range of burgers and bagels on offer, and a handful of sinfully sweet dishes.
 Depending on the weather, opt for the recycled Norwegian tabletops of the interior or a seat out on the street terrace with great vistas of the aforementioned arena.
-If you can’t wait for brunch they are open from 9am for breakfast.

-For a more boozy brunch look no further than Flaherty’s where your eggs’n’toast come served with 2 hours of all-you-can-drink Cava, every Friday, Saturday and Sunday.
+For a more boozy brunch look no further than Flaherty’s where your eggs’n’toast come served with a cocktail of your choice and 2 hours of all-you-can-drink Cava.
 First, choose from one of three time slots – 11am until 1pm, 12-2pm or 1-3pm – then select one of eight classic brunch dishes, like Traditional Irish Breakfast, Eggs Benedict or Avocado Toast, and then simply grab your Cava glass and demand a top up!
-Your €30 ticket also gets you a complementary cocktail, such as a Bloody Mary or Pornstar Martini.
+Your €30 ticket also gets you a complimentary cocktail, such as a Bloody Mary or Pornstar Martini.
 Overall, Flaherty’s ‘Bottomless Brunch’ is a fun social event, perfect for large groups of friends such as birthdays or bachelorette parties.
 And if you just fancy a bacon butty, you can always call by Flaherty’s any day of the week for their all day breakfast menu.

 Signature Dish: Traditional Irish Breakfast